aSheffer/CDN/README.md

 ### NOTE

 A does not 'see' any of the words nor any of the images.
 This means that A can't learn a good languish model nor does it know anything on B's task (since it doesn't 'see' the images), therefore A can't learn how to attentionally interfere B's learning a good languish model.
-Actually, the only thing A can learn is to recognize overfitting patterns by looking at B's features, so A might give us some insight of how B's working considering the huge variance in both vision and languish
+Actually, the only thing A can learn is to recognize overfitting patterns by looking at B's features, so A might give us some insight of how B's working considering the huge variance in both vision and languish.

+# Runnging The Models

+You can find the models codes and results in the notebooks folder.

+## Requirement

+You'll need Opencv, Keras, Tensorflow and python 3+

+## Preprocess

+1. Download the ReferIt dataset: ./datasets/ReferIt/ReferitData/download_referit_dataset.sh and ./datasets/ReferIt/ImageCLEF/download_data.sh